-Payments of Interest
+Payments of Interest.

-Except as described below in the case of interest on a discount debt security that is not qualified stated interest, each as defined below under "-- Original Issue Discount", you will be taxed on any interest on your debt security, whether payable in U.S. dollars or a currency, composite currency o basket of currencies other than U.S. dollars, as ordinary income at the time you receive the interest or when it accrues, depending on your method of accounting for tax purposes.
+Except as described below in the case of interest on a discount debt security that is not qualified stated interest, each as defined below under "- Original Issue Discount", you will be taxed on any interest on your debt security, whether payable in U.S. dollars or a currency, composite currency or basket of currencies other than U.S. dollars, as ordinary income at the time you receive the interest or when it accrues, depending on your method of accounting for tax purposes.
 We will refer to a currency, composite currency or basket of currencies other than the U.S. dollar as "foreign currency".

-Interest paid by us on debt securities and original issue discount, if any, accrued with respect to the debt securities (as described below under "- Original Issue Discount") and any additional amounts paid with respect to withholding tax on the debt security, including withholding tax on payment of such additional amounts ("additional amounts") is income from sources outside the U.S. subject to the rules regarding the foreign tax credit allowable to a U.S. holder.
-Under the foreign tax credit rules, interest paid will generally be "passive" income for purposes of computing the foreign tax credit allowable to you.
+Interest paid by us on debt securities and original issue discount, if any, accrued with respect to the debt securities (as described below under "- Original Issue Discount") is income from sources outside the U.S. subject to the rules regarding the foreign tax credit allowable to a U.S. holder.
+Under the foreign tax credit rules, interest paid will, depending on your circumstances, be either "passive" or "general" income for purposes of computing the foreign tax credit allowable to you.

-Foreign Currency Debt Security - Cash Basis Taxpayers.
-If you are a taxpayer that uses the cash receipts and disbursements method of accounting for tax purposes and you receive an interest payment that is denominated in, or determined by reference to, a foreign currency, you must recognize income equal to the U.S.

-dollar value of the interest payment, based on the exchange rate in effect on the date of receipt, regardless of whether you actually convert the payment int U.S. dollars.
+Cash Basis Taxpayers.
+If you are a taxpayer that uses the cash receipts and disbursements method of accounting for tax purposes and you receive an interest payment that is denominated in, or determined by reference to, a foreign currency, you must recognize income equal to the U.S. dollar value of the interest payment, based on the exchange rate in effect on the date of receipt, regardless of whether you actually convert the payment into U.S. dollars.

-Foreign Currency Debt Security - Accrual Basis Taxpayers.
+Accrual Basis Taxpayers.
 If you are a taxpayer that uses an accrual method of accounting for tax purposes, you may determine the amount of income that you recognize with respect to an interest payment denominated in, or determined by reference to, a foreign currency by using one of two methods.
 Under the first method, you will determine the amount of income accrued based on the average exchange rate in effect during the interest accrual period or, with respect to an accrual period that spans two taxable years, that part of the period within the taxable year.

-If you elect the second method, you will determine the amount of income accrued on the basis of the exchange rate in effect on the last day of the accrual period or, in the case of an accrual period that spans two taxable years, the exchange rate in effect on the last day of the period within the taxable year.
-Additionally, under this second method, if you receive a payment of interest within five business days of the last day of your accrual period or taxable year, you may instead translate the interest accrued into U.S. dollars at the exchange rate in effect on the day that you actually receive th interest payment.
+If you elect the second method, you will determine the amount of income accrued on the basis of the exchange rate in effect on the last day of the accrual period or, in the case of an accrual period that spans two taxable years, the exchange rate in effect on the last day of the part of the period within the taxable year.
+Additionally, under this second method, if you receive a payment of interest within five business days of the last day of your accrual period or taxable year, you may instead translate the interest accrued into U.S. dollars at the exchange rate in effect on the day that you actually receive the interest payment.
 If you elect the second method, it will apply to all debt instruments that you hold at the beginning of the first taxable year to which the election applies and to all debt instruments that you subsequently acquire.
 You may not revoke this election without the consent of the United States Internal Revenue Service ("IRS").